NMSU-CS-CS371/JUnit/README.md

 file an example path to my JUnit jarfile.

 The build file is set up so that the command "ant" will only compile the code.
-To do the other actions (run,junit,clean), you have to do "ant <action>".
+To do the other actions (run, junit, clean), you have to do "ant <action>".
 If you have set up everything correctly, the command "ant junit" will show JUnit output and show that the two existing tests were executed and passed (green checkmarks).